Omabekee/hackbio-cancer-internship/Stage-3/README.md

-## Integrating Machine Learning and Differential Expression Analysis to Identify Key Biomarkers in Lymphoid Leukemia: Pathwways, Predictions and Future Directions
+## Integrating Machine Learning and Differential Expression Analysis to Identify Key Biomarkers in Lymphoid Leukemia: Pathways, Predictions and Future Directions

 This project involves the identification of key biomarkers associated with primary and recurrent lymphoid leukemia (LL) samples, using differential gene expression analysis (DGE) and machine learning (Random forest).
 The analysis was performed by the OncoHackers team using several R libraries for data preprocessing, visualization, DGE analysis and ML classification.